MicrosoftDocs/fabric-docs/docs/real-time-intelligence/get-data-onelake.md

 ---
 title: Get data from OneLake
-description: Learn how to get data from OneLake into a KQL database in Real-Time Analytics. ms.reviewer: tzgitlin ms.author: yaschust
+description: Learn how to get data from OneLake into a KQL database in Real-Time Intelligence. ms.reviewer: tzgitlin ms.author: yaschust
 author: YaelSchuster